Purpose & Scope

 6. Complaint Resolution

 Hireup commits to taking complaints of harassment, bullying, discrimination and victimisation seriously and having them managed quickly, thoroughly and confidentially.
-Hireup will take all reasonable steps to ensure that complaints are resolved.
-Complaints will be handled privately and with confidentiality where possible.
+For Hireup to take all reasonable steps to ensure that complaints are resolved there may be times in which the complaint will have to be addressed with the other involved parties Complaints will be handled as privately and confidentially as possible.

 Generally, the steps taken to resolve a complaint are:

-- Action - which may include disciplinary action, or even termination of employment if necessary.
+Action - which may include disciplinary action, or even termination of employment or Service Agreement, if necessary.

-The outcome of any complaint will be discussed with a complainant at the end of the investigation process.
-If a complainant is unhappy with an outcome, the complainant may request a review by the Employee Relations Manager.
+The outcome of any complaint will be discussed with the complainant at the end of the investigation process.
+If the complainant is unhappy with an outcome, they may request that the complaint be escalated internally for review.

 For a complete, in-depth explanation of Hireup’s complaint resolution process, please see our Statement on Complaints.